aiidateam/aiida-core/docs/source/intro/get_started.rst

     .. dropdown:: Run compute-intensive codes
         :container:

+        Working with external codes
+            Existing calculation plugins, for interfacing with external codes, are available on the `aiida plugin registry <https://aiidateam.github.io/aiida-registry/>`_.
+            If none meet your needs, then the :ref:`external codes how-to <how-to:codes>` can show you how to create your own calculation plugin.

         Tuning performance
             To optimise the performance of AiiDA for running many concurrent computations see the :ref:`tuning performance how-to <how-to:installation:performance>`.